ibexa/documentation-developer/docs/guide/extending_page.md

      - `ezplatform.ezlandingpage.block.render.post` is called after rendering any block.
      - `ezplatform.ezlandingpage.block.render.{block_identifier}.pre` is also called before rendering any block.
 This event contains the block logic (when needed).

-    On the example of the built-in Banner block:
+    Example of the built-in Banner block:

     ``` php
     <?php